 7. One Hand Overhead - Use one arm extended overhead with rotational movement in a horizontal plane.

 OVERHEAD - AT A 45 DEGREE ANGLE

 45 Degree Angle

-8. The 45 Degree Angle - Using one arm, do 45 degree angle rotary motion with the arm above and slightly to the front of the head.
+8. The 45 Degree Angle - Rotating only one arm, use a 45 degree angled rotational plane with the arm above and slightly to the front of the head.

-9. The Y - Use 45 degree angle rotary motion with arms extended above the shoulders in the shape of a “Y”.
+9. The Y - Use arm rotational motion with arms extended above the shoulders in the shape of a “Y”.